osinstom/osinstom.github.io/_pages/landing.md

 social: true # includes social icons at the bottom of the page
 ---

-Building high-performance, programmable and scalable network systems working at the intersection of research, innovation and engineering.
+Building high-performance, programmable and scalable networked and distributed systems working at the intersection of research, innovation and engineering.